Roxve/Atomic-Script/readme.md

 # Atomic
-Atomic is a simple small programming lang made for fun! built-on c#
+Atomic is a simple small dynamic programming lang made for fun! built-on c#
 #### warning yes i know my code is shit this isn't a serious job or something please don't hate ðŸ¥³

 # Features(right now):